praneeth1795/amazon-finefood-reviews/README.md

 # amazon-finefood-reviews
-determining weather a given amazon review is positive or negative.
+determining whether a given amazon review is positive or negative.